ITensor/ITensors.jl/docs/src/getting_started/RunningCodes.md

 end
 ```

-The reason we recommend the `let...end` block is that global scope
+The reason we recommend the `let...end` block is that code written
- in Julia can have some surprising behaviors, at least through Julia version 1.4.
+in the Julia global scope can have some surprising behaviors.
 Putting your code into a `let` block avoids these issues.

 ## Running a Script